jessym/react-seo-tools/README.md

 # React SEO Tools

-This library for React-based websites and applications can be used to:
+This library for React-based websites and applications can be used for 3 things:

-- generate SEO-related tags for the HTML `<head>` section
+- generating SEO-related tags for the HTML `<head>` section
-- generate a `robots.txt` file for search engine crawlers
+- generating a `robots.txt` file for search engine crawlers
-- generate a `sitemap.xml` overview of URLs
+- generating a `sitemap.xml` overview of URLs

+It works especially well with the [**Next.js**](https://nextjs.org/) framework.

 # Installation